PlanktoScope/forklift/docs/design.md

 [fig-pkg-repo]: (add a nested-boxes-and-lines figure with an example directory structure, repository paths, package paths, and a schematic representation of resource interface & feature flags)

-Each package can specify a *resource interface*, including the system resources which a deployment of that package provides - such as files, bind mounts, network port listeners, and service APIs - and the resources which a deployment of that package requires.
+Each package can specify a *resource interface*, including the system resources which a deployment of that package provides - such as files, network port listeners, and service APIs - and the resources which a deployment of that package requires.
 Resource interfaces are used for verifying correctness of app deployment configurations.

 Each package can also specify particular files which should be *exported* (i.e. copied) into a path.
 This enables tools to make certain files (e.g. systemd service definitions) available on the operating system via an overlay filesystem.